muiliyuabdulmujeeb/katakara/README.md

 ## Final Note

 Katakara was designed **deliberately**, not rushed.
 Every feature follows **real-world e-commerce logic**, making the project easy to extend, debug, and scale.

-Also remember to change debug to false in settings.py when pushing to production